 The rate of miscarriage is higher in twins than singletons, and much higher for higher-order multiples.
 A phenomenon called vanishing twin can occur in the first trimester.
 This is also known as fetal resorption, in which a fetus in a multi-gestation pregnancy dies in utero and is then partially or completely reabsorbed.

 Twins that share a placenta are at higher risk of congenital (present at birth) anomalies, including neural tube defects (e.g., spina bifida), gastrointestinal, and heart abnormalities.

 Twin-to-twin transfusion syndrome (TTTS) is a rare condition of the placenta that develops only in twins that share a placenta.
-It happens in about 10 percent of monochorionic-diamniotic twins (one placenta, two amniotic sacs), because of vascular connections within the placenta that are unbalanced between the twin circulations that lead to uneven flow of volume between the twins.
+It happens in about 10 percent of monochorionic-diamniotic twins (one placenta, two amniotic sacs).
+This is because of vascular connections within the placenta that are unbalanced between the twin circulations that lead to uneven flow of volume between the twins.

 “It’s important to know that TTTS is uncommon and, in most cases, presents in a mild form that does not require fetal intervention.
 Since the diagnosis is made via ultrasound, frequent surveillance is recommended, with ultrasounds every 2 weeks, starting at 16 weeks for all monochorionic diamniotic pregnancies,” says Dr. Bibbo.

 We understand that you may have concerns and want to assure you that we are steadfast in our commitment to safely providing the care you need.
 Our experts in the Comprehensive Care Center for Multiples are available to connect with you in person and with Virtual Visits.
 To request an appointment, call 617-732-5130 or submit the form below.